 Undergraduate Studies Council (UGSC) has embraced the spirit of giving while learning about philanthropy.
 Council members have participated in multiple donation drives this fall, benefiting different communities in need throughout Texas.

 Six undergraduate researchers were recognized for their research projects and communication skills at the Texas Student Research Showdown on Nov.
-15, 2016.
-A live audience, including a panel of faculty and student judges, heard six-minute presentations on topics including oil spill cleanup, engagement with the arts, and language processing in children.
+15, 2017.
+A live audience, including a panel of faculty and student judges, heard six-minute presentations on topics including oil and gas well drilling, the secondhand clothing industry in Uganda, and the perception of those who stutter.
 The six finalists qualified for the event with creative, attention-grabbing videos that were voted on by the student body.